BrianEnigma/ruby_sudoku/README.md

 The resulting PDF contains the two puzzles, each in a 3" x 5" square, so it can be folded up into a double-sided square that is suitable for your Hipster PDA, Field Notes, or Moleskine Cahier.

 This script is suitable for wrapping up in a daily cron job.

+#Prerequisites

+For PDF generation, you should install the prawn gem:

+    sudo gem install prawn